ytmytm/plus4-tcbm2sd/README.md

 - DLOAD and DSAVE support
 - standard Kernal transfer at about 3100b/s (a little bit less than JiffyDOS 1541, twice as fast as 1551 (1600b/s))
 - fastload at about 9300b/s (**23x** as fast as 1541, about **6x** as fast as 1551), with [patched Directory Browser v1.2](loader/)
+- Directory Browser embedded in the flash, available at all times as `*` file
 - device number stored permanently in EEPROM
 - disk commands:
   - change dir `CD<directory>`, `CD<leftarrow>` or `CD..`, `CD/`